 Phase 1: Discovery & Planning

 This is arguably the most critical phase.
-Skipping or rushing it is like sailing without a map.
-Here’s how to do it right:
+Skipping or rushing through planning is like setting sail without a map or destination.

 Define Clear Objectives & Scope

-Why are you implementing ERP?
-What business problems are you solving?
-What outcomes do you expect?
-Set SMART goals and define what’s in and out of scope to prevent future scope creep.
+Why are you implementing an ERP?
+What specific business problems are you trying to solve?
+What measurable outcomes do you expect?
+Define SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals.

 Secure Executive Sponsorship